eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 ### Inspecting the data

 The data for our forest in question is divided into two parts; on the one hand we have the constraint(s) and data about whether a grid cell can be preserved or not.
 On the other hand we have different variables of interest that we can use to indicate which grid cells would be optimal to preserve in order to satisfy our objective to the fullest.
 In this case, the constraint is a matter of money, whereas we have a limited amount of cash available to preserve this forest and each grid cell costs a certain amount of money to be preserved.
 As you can imagine, the costs of preservation varies across the grid.
 This might be due to land costs; the forest is partly owned by foresters that should be bought out or compensated.
-Or this might be due to accessibility; some areas are harder to reach and the costs are higher to implement necessary magament practices.
+Or this might be due to accessibility; some areas are harder to reach and the costs are higher to implement necessary management practices.
 Let's assume the former scenario where land must be purchased and the costs are in thousands of euros per km<sup>2</sup>.
 With this in mind, we are going to take a look at the forest, but first we have to load the data:

 ```R
 # load costs and planning unit data